 The methods of expedient self-elevation for Professor Rahu teaching in classroom-4 include"appropriation" of the instruments of bhava-4 such as promotion to higher property-ownership rank, patriotic distinction, sheltering and custodial roles, transport vehicles of all kinds, parent-figure behavior, or involvement with maintenance of the Old Ways such as schoolteaching and parochial religious congregation.

-During Rahu periods, Professor Rahu teaching in classroom-4's upward trajectory may involve fraudulent or irregular parenting, schooling, caretaking, sheltering, or property-vehicle behaviors that are"over one's head".
+during Vimshottari periods of Rahu, Professor Rahu teaching in classroom-4's upward trajectory may involve fraudulent or irregular parenting, schooling, caretaking, sheltering, or property-vehicle behaviors that are"over one's head" .

 Final results depend on the disposition of the ruler of Rahu's rashi.